realAbitbol/forsenKKona/README.md

 Image is here : <https://hub.docker.com/repository/docker/damastah/forsenkkona/>
 It's automatically updated each time I push
+Remember to map a port (server is listening on 3000/tcp) and provide the required environment variables (see .env-sample)

 ## That's all folks

 Use responsibly and have fun bajs ![forsenE](https://cdn.frankerfacez.com/emoticon/545961/1)

-If you like it and want to support me just [buy me a coffee ☕️](https://www.buymeacoffee.com/abitbol)
+If you like it and want to support me you can [buy me a coffee ☕️](https://www.buymeacoffee.com/abitbol)

 Also, pls pls come to mozambique forsan ![ZULUL](https://cdn.frankerfacez.com/emoticon/130077/1)